When you submit a complaint to us, we go through the following procedure:

 • looking at relevant papers produced by the prison, probation or immigration service

-Making a decision
+Making a decision about your complaint

 If your complaint is not upheld, you’ll receive a letter with an explanation of the findings of the investigation and the specific reasons why we have not upheld your complaint.